quillaur/mirabel/README.md

 - Compare aggregated data to miRmap / MBStar and miRDB

 # How does it work
-1. Update public databases
+1. Update public databases:
-File URLs need to be specified in the config.
+    1. File URLs need to be specified in the config.
-Each file is being downloaded, reformated and inserted in MYSQL.
+    2. Each file is being downloaded, reformated and inserted in MYSQL.

 2. Aggregation: to be described...